I Want to Hold Aono-kun so Badly I Could Die

 I Want to Hold Aono-kun so Badly I Could Die (青野くんに触りたいから死にたい, Aono-kun ni Sawaritai kara Shinitai) is a Japanese manga series written and illustrated by Umi Shiina.
 It has been serialized in Kodansha's Monthly Afternoon since December 2016.
-A live-action television series adaptation aired from March to May 2022 on WOWOW.
+A television drama adaptation aired from March to May 2022 on Wowow.

 Plot

 Yūri Kariya is a female high-school student who starts a relationship with another student, Ryūhei Aono, from the next class.
 However, two weeks later, Aono dies in a car accident.
 When, distraught, Yūri attempts to commit suicide, Aono appears to her as a ghost, and tells her that he will be there for her, and not to die, and Yūri accepts.
 They continue their "relationship," with Yūri pretending to be talking on the phone around people so as to continue talking with him.

 One day, Yūri suggests that Aono should try possession.
 Aono is confused, but then he possesses her body briefly.
 Since that moment, Aono develops a second, darker personality, "Black Aono", who tries to possess people around him, becoming increasingly powerful and attempting to take Yūri to the afterworld.

 Aono's best friend from before his death, Masayoshi Fujimoto, and reclusive and horror movie fanatic Mio Horie, deepen their friendship as they investigate the secret of Black Aono.